AdobeDocs/commerce-webapi/src/pages/rest/asynchronous-web-endpoints.md

 # Asynchronous web endpoints

 An asynchronous web endpoint intercepts messages to a Web API and writes them to the message queue.
 Each time the system accepts such an API request, it generates a UUID identifier.
-Magento includes this UUID when it adds the message to the queue.
+Adobe Commerce includes this UUID when it adds the message to the queue.
 Then, a consumer reads the messages from the queue and executes them one-by-one.

 <InlineAlert variant="success" slots="text"/>

 Use the `bin/magento queue:consumers:start async.operations.all` command to start the consumer that handles asynchronous and bulk API messages.

-Magento supports the following types of asynchronous requests:
+Commerce supports the following types of asynchronous requests:

 *  POST
 *  PUT